NeuroNetMem/PythonPlugin/README.md

 ### Compile from source code

 The Plugin is organized so that it can be compiled as much as possible outside of the main open-ephys source tree.
 Under Linux, a symlink to the Source/Plugins directory is however necessary.
-A recent Python version is required
+A recent Python version is required.
 The Plugin needs to link to a recent enough version of Python.
 Development work was done with a recent [Anaconda Python](https://www.continuum.io/why-anaconda) distribution, supporting python 3.5 to 3.7.

-To compile, extract in a folder just outside the Open Ephys plugin-GUI source tree e.g.
+To compile the , extract in a folder just outside the Open Ephys plugin-GUI source tree e.g.

 ```